2025 Dunedin City Council election: Mayor

 Incumbent mayor Jules Radich would stand again as an independent candidate.
 Other independent candidates included councillors Sophie Barker, Carmen Houlahan, Mandy Mayhem, and Lee Vandervis.
-Candidates standing under a ticket are Marie Laufiso as the Building Kotahitaka candidate, Andrew Simms as the Future Dunedin candidate and Mickey Treadwell as the Green candidate.
+Candidates that stood under a ticket were Marie Laufiso as the Building Kotahitaka candidate, Andrew Simms as the Future Dunedin candidate and Mickey Treadwell as the Green candidate.

 Endorsements

 In mid June 2025, former Team Dunedin councillors Andrew Whiley and Kevin Gilbert endorsed Sophie Barker as mayoral candidate.

 Councillors

-Fourteen councillors will be elected at-large to the city council.
+Fourteen councillors were elected at-large to the city council.